 There are already many benefits to the uses of the financial information contained within CAFRs.
 It is not hard to imagine that the uses and benefits of that financial information will multiply when submitted and published as open data, instead of trapped within a static PDF.

 The benefits of an open data CAFR would be many.
 First, a primary, known benefit of an open data CAFR would be to energize and strengthen the municipal finance market, reducing the cost of government borrowing by improving liquidity.

-In addition, the reduced costs of using financial information if CAFRs were available as open data would enable new applications supporting other public benefits, such as improved management, strengthened democracy, and increased public confidence.
-Some of those new or expanded uses of CAFR information are easy to predict.
+In addition, if CAFRs were available as open data, the reduced costs for accessing and analyzing financial information would enable new applications that would support other public benefits, such as improved management, increased public confidence, and a stronger democracy.
+Some of these new or expanded uses of CAFR information are easy to predict.

 A. Municipal Finance

 Bonds are a financial tool that allows government entities to smooth out their revenues and expenses.
 With a bond issue, government entities can fund larger projects without a large tax increase and without waiting to save up a project nest-egg.
 Issuers of municipal bonds include states, cities, counties, redevelopment agencies, special-purpose districts, school districts, public utility districts, publicly owned airports, and seaports.
-In exchange for interest payments, investors in municipal bonds fund the costs of public projects to address challenges from traffic congestion to economic development to climate change, improving the quality of life in communities and promoting human flourishing.
+In exchange for interest payments, investors in municipal bonds fund the costs of public projects to address challenges that range from traffic congestion to economic development to climate change—projects that improve the quality of life in communities and promote human flourishing.

-Just like businesses, government borrowers must offer to pay a rate of interest that is attractive enough to get people to lend them money in light of the risk that they will default on payments.
+Just like businesses, government borrowers must offer to pay an interest rate that is attractive enough to get people to lend them money in light of the risk that they will default on payments.
 CAFR data is one of the principal ways that lenders assess the creditworthiness of local government entities.